flyteorg/flytectl/docs/source/gen/flytectl_config.rst

 flytectl config
 ---------------

-Runs various config commands, look at the help of this command to get a list of available commands..
+Runs various config commands, look at the help of this command to get a list of available commands.

 Synopsis
 ~~~~~~~~

-Runs various config commands, look at the help of this command to get a list of available commands..
+Runs various config commands, look at the help of this command to get a list of available commands.

 Options
 ~~~~~~~